link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 d: External Store {
     class: db
 }
-q -> c: Pull and handle "event-1" c -> d: Save "event-1" to the database {
+q -> c: Pull "event-1"
+c -> d: Handle and save "event-1" {
     style.bold: true
 }
-c -- c: The consumer is corrupted here, the event won't be committed {
+c -- c: The consumer crashes, offset not committed {
     class: error-conn
 }
-c -> c: Recovers {
+c -> c: Recover {
     style.bold: true
 }
-q -> c: Pull "event-1" because it wasn't committed c -> d: Verify and see that "event-1" was consumed c -> c: Ignores the event {
+q -> c: Pull "event-1" again
+c -> d: Check and find "event-1" already stored c -> q: Commit the event {
     style.bold: true
 }
 ```

-This approach is preferred than `Two-phase commit` because of its simplicity,
+This approach is often preferred over {{< term 2pc >}} due to its relative simplicity and better fault tolerance.
-frequently combined with the [Saga](Compensating-Protocols.md#saga) distributed pattern

-We see that there is no real exactly-once delivery when working with external systems,
-you may equip additional handlers to achieve it.
+It is commonly used in combination with the [Saga](Compensation-Protocol.md) pattern to manage long-running, distributed operations.

+However, this method does not provide full atomicity across the system—
+there can be consistency drift between the streaming platform and the underlying data store.
+We’ll explore this limitation in more detail in the [Distributed Transaction](Distributed-Database.md) section.

+Ultimately, **exactly-once** delivery is difficult to guarantee when external systems are involved.
-`Exactly-once` delivery is perfectly fit for critical systems which both data loss and duplication are unacceptable,
+It requires additional mechanisms and is best suited for **mission-critical systems** where both data loss and duplication are unacceptable (e.g., banking platforms).
-e.g., banking systems